equivalent/equivalent.github.io/_posts/article/2018-05-24-rails-bounded-contexts.md

 In this Article I'll show you how to organize business classes in [Ruby on Rails](https://rubyonrails.org/) so your application can benefit from [Bounded Contexts](https://martinfowler.com/bliki/BoundedContext.html) while still keep Rails conventions and best practices.

-Solution will **not** introduce any requirements for database split or any dramatic mindset colliding with traditional Rails way of thinking around web application therefore is friendly for junior developers.
+Solution is also friendly for junior developers.

 As this topic is quite extensive article is separated in following
 sections: